Team Genius

 Up to 100,000 bonus points (terms)

-The best airport lounge credit cards provide complimentary access to the most premium of lounges.
-They sometimes offer free passes for the cardholder and, occasionally, free guest passes as well.
+The best credit cards for airport lounge access provide complimentary access to the most premium of lounges.
+Top cards offer free passes for the cardholder, and some even offer free guest passes as well.

-This article reviews each of the top airport lounge cards, explains our data-driven Genius Rating factors, presents helpful tips to get the most out of your airport lounge experience, and much more.
+This article reviews each of the top airport lounge cards, explains our data-driven Genius Rating system, and provides helpful tips to get the most out of your airport lounge experience.
+While most lounge access credit cards require high annual fees and income requirements, we'll also highlight a few cards that can get you into lounges on a tighter budget.

 Key Takeaways